 Nutritional Content In Toor Dal

 Toor dal is an incredible source of proteins, carbs and dietary fibre needed for growth and development.
 Adding toor dal in your diet helps to meet your demands of iron and calcium while being a good source of folic acids promotes foetal growth and averts congenital birth defects of the foetus.
-The essence of dietary fibre and protein in toor dal control hunger pangs, delays digestion, supports weight loss, regulates diabetes and diminishes cholesterol levels.
-Furthermore, vast reserves of vitamins and minerals like magnesium, manganese, phosphorus, potassium, sodium and zinc aids to enhance physical and mental well-being.
+The essence of dietary fibre and protein in toor dal controls hunger pangs, delays digestion, supports weight loss, regulates diabetes and diminishes cholesterol levels.
+Furthermore, vast reserves of vitamins and minerals like magnesium, manganese, phosphorus, potassium, sodium and zinc aid to enhance physical and mental well-being.

-According to the USDA (United States Department Of Agriculture) the nutrition content in a serving or cup of toor dal is:
+According to the USDA (United States Department Of Agriculture,) the nutrition content in a serving or cup of toor dal is:

 Calories -343 kcal